-At a high-level, the purpose of economic development at a local government can be described as follows:
+At a high-level, the purpose of local government economic development can be described as follows:

 "To build up the economic capacity of a local area to improve its economic future and the quality of life for all.
 It is a process by which public, business and non-government sector partners work collectively to create better conditions for economic growth and employment generation."